Vittorio Carelli Collection HIVER ‘88-89

 Designed by Team ELSA—Paris 1988

-The New Vittorio Carelli Platinum Label
+The Vittorio Carelli Platinum Label

 "In the spring of 1988, under the leadership of Vittorio Carelli, the new Paris-based ELSA team would create a product that would aspire to a kind of understated simplicity.
 The entire message was comfort and the habitual demand for novelty was deliberately avoided.
 Its quality would convey a sense of permanence in a world infatuated with the temporary.
 Shapes were soft, materials were pure, and the concept was strategic.